yusuf8ahmed/Wsimple/Readme.md

   # return a list of securities that include GOOG and GOOGL

   ws.make_deposit(tokens, amount=2000)
-  # deposit 2000 into your account
+  # create deposit order for 2000 CAD into your account

+  ws.get_market_hours(tokens, exchange="NYSE")
+  # return opening and closing of the exchange NYSE

+  ws.current_status()
+  # get current operation status of Wealthsimple Trade Systems
   ```
 #### API methods
 ### table of content